CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

 {{%notice note%}}

-If you choose to make this suggested change, it has an impact and requires changes to the hard-coded relative paths in the `.gitlab-ci.yml` file and the `ci-common scripts` to exclude the `cldemo2` subfolder.
+If you do not use a Git submodule, you need to change to the hard-coded relative paths in the `.gitlab-ci.yml` file and the `ci-common scripts` to exclude the `cldemo2` subfolder.

 {{%/notice%}}